 It was my first time grilling a whole fish in a few years.
 So I invited my friend Ron to help me with what I thought to be difficult task, and together we tasted the grilled whole red snapper.
 It came out really good.
 The only thing is that you will see me saying in the video that the fish itself doesn’t look that great, and what happened was that the skin stuck too much on the grill, even though I put oil to prevent this from happening.
 Ron suggested that next time I try with a fish basket, because the crispy skin is really nice if you’re able to get it crispy.
 I will keep trying and find the best method for me!

-The fish was so flavourful, and really the herbs and lemon by themselves on the fish, are just enough to help the fish flavor pop out once its been grilled!
+The fish was so flavorful, and really the herbs and lemon by themselves on the fish, are just enough to help the fish flavor pop out once its been grilled!

 - Light your charcoal and set your grill to cook at medium direct heat, around 400 degrees fahrenheit.